Response to the Non-Criminal Barricade

 - Law Enforcement Dispatchers and Call Takers – Liability often attaches when promises are made to an individual.
 Communications staff need to know what to avoid saying to a caller before the police arrive.
 Without this training, your call takers may be triggering the “special relationships” doctrine and not even know it.

-Donald Anderson is an active-duty Lieutenant with the San Francisco Police Department.
+Donald Anderson is an active-duty Lieutenant with the San Francisco Police Department, where he serves as the OIC of the Department's Crisis Intervention Team.
 He has years of real-world experience in responding to barricades both as the former Executive Officer of the department’s 40-person Crisis Negotiation Team, and as a patrol supervisor.
-He was instrumental in crafting his department's disengagement policy and is passionate about helping cops navigate these challenging incidents.
+He was instrumental in crafting his department’s disengagement policy and is passionate about helping cops navigate these challenging incidents.

 Payment Methods